MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-06.md

 ### Coding Craftsmanship

+This is a bit vague, but it kinda has to be.
+This category is meant to capture the big question: How easy is it to understand this codebase?

+Things I'm looking for, in no particular order of importance:

-- Do you use appropriate array methods, or recreate the wheel?
+- [ ] Do you use appropriate array methods, or recreate the wheel?
-- Are unneeded files removed from your repository?
+- [ ] Are unneeded files removed from your repository?
 (For example, if you use the API for your source of data, have your removed the JSON data files used from the earlier milestones?)
-- [ ] [8] No errors are present in the console.
-This means the favicon one as well.
+- [ ] Is the console free from error messages?
+This means the favicon message as well.
-- [ ] eslint
-- [ ] code complexity (tool)
-- [ ] globals
-- [ ] fors
+- [ ] Is Eslint happy - or barking about scads of things?
+- [ ] Are global variables kept to a minimum - or are they flying all over the place?
-- [ ] no errors in console.log
+- [ ] Are for..of and forEach used?
+Or noisy old-school fors?
-- [ ] are functions plentiful, expressively named, and short? (remember, I'm a big fan of naming value-returning functions and non-returning functions in very specific ways)
+- [ ] Are functions plentiful, expressively named, and short? (remember, I'm a big fan of naming value-returning functions and non-returning functions in very specific ways)
-- [ ] are tricky things documented?
+- [ ] Are tricky things documented?
-- [ ] are things not yours documented?
+- [ ] Are things not yours documented?
-- [ ] do you just copy-pasta things in off the web, or do you take the time to name them well, remove outdated techniques, and follow other good practices?
+- [ ] Do you take the time to improve code borrowed from them web by improving names, removing outdated techniques, and following other good practices?
+Or are things just copy-pasta'd in as-is?

 #### Unacceptable Craftsmanship

 #### Acceptable Craftsmanship